niyoj/mlsa-git-github-workshop/README.md

 # [5-Days Workshop on Git and GitHub](https://https://github.com/niyoj/mlsa-git-github-workshop)
 ## Introduction
-5-Days Worksop on Git and GitHub is a 5 days workshop on Git and GitHub organized by Microsoft Learn Student Ambassadors Community.
+5-Days Workshop on Git and GitHub is a 5 days workshop on Git and GitHub organized by Microsoft Learn Student Ambassadors Community.
 Here, is the quick details of the workshop,

 - 🔖 __Event Name:__ 5 Days Workshop on Git and GitHub
 - 🗓️ __Date:__ 15th Feb to 20th Feb 2022